uis-no/uis-thesis/README.md

 ### Photo on Cover Page

-- If you specify the `photo` package option, the default is to use a department specific photo.
-  For example, for `ide` a photo named `photos/ide` will be used.

-- If you want to use your own photo, for example a photo of your system, simply place the photo in the `photos` folder and specify the photo name using the `\photo` command.
+- If you want to use your own photo, for example a photo or screenshot of your system, simply specify the path to the photo using the `\photo` command.
   The usual image file types are supported.

 - You must credit the photographer if you use a photo that you didn't shoot yourself.